Average Reading Time: 5 minutes and 24 seconds

-- Eating while stressed will initially increase cortisol and increase stomach acid.
-But over time, with chronic stress the cortisol will underperform and acid production will be less than adequate.
+- Eating while stressed can initially increase cortisol and increase stomach acid.

-- Overeating at night will bog down the digestive fire.
+- Overeating at night can bog down the digestive fire.

-- Eating excess heavy and rich foods will bog down the digestive fire.
+- Eating excess heavy and rich foods can bog down the digestive fire.

 - Drinking large amounts of cold beverages with the meal.

-Home Test to Determine Your Type of Heartburn
+Home Test to Determine Your Type of Imbalance

 Too Much Acid

-Mix 1/4 tsp of baking soda in a cup of water and drink during acid symptoms.
-If the burning is caused by too much acid, the baking soda – which is extremely alkaline – will buffer the acids and relieve the pain.
+Mix 1/4 tsp of baking soda in a cup of water and drink before a meal.
+If you feel relief from the baking soda – which is extremely alkaline – you have too much acid.

 Too Little Acid

-Mix 1 tbsp of lemon juice with 1 tbsp of apple cider vinegar and drink this during acid symptoms.
-This will increase acid and reduce the burning if this is due to too little acid.
+Mix 1 tbsp of lemon juice with 1 tbsp of apple cider vinegar and drink before a meal.
+If you feel relief, you have too little acid.

-What seems to be missing in these conventional descriptions of heartburn is an inquiry into why the stomach acid doesn’t leave the stomach.
+What seems to be missing in the conventional discussion is an inquiry into why the stomach acid doesn’t leave the stomach.
 In the case of too much acid, excess acid builds up in the stomach.
 In the case of too little acid, the weaker acid lingers in the stomach longer than a stronger acid would.

-According to Ayurveda, the digestive organs work in harmony with each other and if one organ isn’t working, we look to the next organ either up or downstream from it.
-In the case of heartburn, there are some very obvious players we must look at.
+According to Ayurveda, the digestive organs work in harmony with each other, and if one organ isn’t working, we look to the next organ either up or downstream from it.
+In the case of stomach acid imbalance, there are some very obvious players we must look at.

 The liver and gallbladder make a significant amount of bile that buffers acid when it leaves the stomach.
 The pancreas makes digestive enzymes that also buffer stomach acids.
-(3) If the liver, gallbladder or pancreas is not producing adequate bile or enzymes, the stomach will simply not release the acid into the small intestine.
+(4) If the liver, gallbladder or pancreas is not producing adequate bile or enzymes, the stomach will simply not release the acid into the small intestine.
 The stomach triggers the release of the digestive acids only when enough buffers are present in the small intestine, ready to neutralize the acids.
-Instead, the stomach acids will build up in the stomach and potentially the esophagus and cause GERD or heartburn.
+Instead, the stomach acids will build up in the stomach, causing irritation.

 Note: Sometimes some of the stomach acid exits the stomach into the small intestine with less than enough bile or enzymes to neutralize it.
 This can irritate the lining of the small intestine and cause heartburn as well.

-If this happens repeatedly, the chronic burning and irritation from the stomach acid will signal the stomach to decrease the production of the stomach acid in the first place, in an attempt to protect the stomach lining.
+If this problem is not corrected, the lack of bile flow will cause irritation in the stomach, and the stomach will eventually decrease the production of acid, in an attempt to protect the stomach lining.
 An easy way to think of it is that the stomach simply matches the lack of bile and digestive enzymes available in the small intestine with a commensurate lack of stomach acid.
 In other words, low bile flow = low acid production.
 (3)

 Insufficient Bile Flow

-If the heartburn is caused by insufficient bile flow from the liver or gallbladder, the heartburn usually kicks in at night, or 30-60 minutes after a meal.
+If your occasional heartburn is caused by insufficient bile flow from the liver or gallbladder, it will usually kicks in at night, or 30-60 minutes after a meal.
 This happens because it takes some time for the stomach acid to build up and/or spill small amounts of acid into a small intestine that has produced inadequate amounts of bile to buffer it.

-Bile Flow heartburn is caused by eating heavy, rich, fatty or fried foods more so than spicy foods.
+This type of discomfort is caused by eating heavy, rich, fatty or fried foods; more so than spicy foods.
 This is because bile is responsible for the breakdown of fats.
-If there is inadequate bile flow, the fatty meal will sit in the stomach undigested and burn, cause burping or nausea.
+If there is inadequate bile flow, the fatty meal will sit in the stomach undigested, causing burping or nausea.